Skip to main content

 Head of Technical Security

-Role summary
+Role overview

 The Head of Technical Security is responsible for the Technical Security specialism.
-They anticipate challenges, provide strategic direction, drive performance and build the
+They anticipate challenges, provide strategic direction, drive performance and build the capability required to ensure the security of new and existing services.

-• Be the primary point of contact on Technical Security issues with key stakeholders, including external parties, and actively develop strong working relationships in relation to
+• Be the primary point of contact on Technical Security issues with key stakeholders, including external parties, and actively develop strong working relationships in relation to Technical Security

-• Ensure that the Technical Security policies and security controls remain appropriate and proportionate to the assessed risks, and are responsive and adaptable to the
+• Ensure that the Technical Security policies and security controls remain appropriate and proportionate to the assessed risks, and are responsive and adaptable to the changing threat environment, business requirements and government policies

 • Champion learning, development and accreditation, cultivate talent and foster an inclusive, diverse and motivated workforce

-• Work with the heads of specialism to promote cross-government security mindedness
+• Work with the heads of specialism to promote cross-government security-mindedness

 • Influence, change and impact decisions with both internal and external stakeholders